 What are some of your future plans?

 Rick: Stay happy, healthy, enjoy my family, friends, and community.
 Make music at every opportunity, and continue to teach and explore my own music that evolves from my life.
 I would like to record an instrumental album of contemporary guitar in the near future.
 I am building a music room onto my house so I can teach more and put on small house concerts for visiting friends.
 I would like to get across the idea that I learned from my parents, that music is something anyone can make at some level, and that the joy of making your own music can free you from the death grip of the commercial music industry.
 So the revolution is still happening within me.

 Tom: I am enjoying retirement, working on my house, playing lots of music (12 string guitar) and traveling whenever I can.
 I have been married for 28 years.

 Would you like to send a message to your fans and to readers of It’s Psychedelic Baby Magazine?

 Tom: I am always happy to hear that our music is still loved and enjoyed by people all over the world, and since we all still play (usually not together, but what the heck) you might see one or more of us in your neck of the woods some day!

-Special thanks to both Rick and Tom and also to Nigel Cross at Shagrat Records.
+Special thanks to Nigel Cross of Shagrat Records.